chaiwei/Hello-Git/README.md

 A Beginner's Git and GitHub Tutorial

 ## Introduction
-Git is a command line tool use for version control (aka Revision control) that lets you track your files modifications history over time.
+Git is a command line tool use for Version Control (or Revision Control) that lets you track your files modification history over time.

 GitHub.com is a code hosting platform for version control and team collaboration.
 It lets you and others work together on projects from anywhere.